Combining Probabilistic Forecasts of Intermittent Demand: Probabilistic forecast combination in intermittent demand

 Note that weights are contained in the combined distribution, and the distribution is discrete.
 Therefore, the cost function is discontinuous.
-Furthermore, the optimal problem may be non-convex due to the complexity of the inventory function, which is also supported by \citet{kourentzes2020optimising}.
+Moreover, the optimal problem may be non-convex due to the complexity of the inventory function, as highlighted by \citet{kourentzes2020optimising}.
 Given these challenges, Particle Swarm Optimization (PSO) \citep{kennedy1995particle} is applied to solve the optimization problem.